Ada Mackenzie: Golf career

-In 1924, Mackenzie created the Ladies Golf Club of Toronto in response to the time restrictions she was given as a woman golfer.
+In 1924, Mackenzie created the Ladies Golf Club of Toronto in response to the time restrictions she was given as a woman golfer; women golfers could only access afternoon playing hours on many courses.
+She bought the land in what is now Markham, Ontario posing as a married person as there were restrictions on women buying land in Ontario at that time, then worked with famed course architect Stanley Thompson to plan the layout.
 Later in 1930, she opened up a women's sportswear store after she felt that the women's golf apparel at that time was not appropriate.

 On the golf course, Mackenzie competed in various golf tournaments throughout North America and Bermuda.
 Her first tournament win was at the Canadian Women's Amateur in 1919, which she won five times throughout her career.
 Outside of Canada, Mackenzie medalled at the U.S. Women's Amateur in 1927.
 Mackenzie's last golf tournament win was at the Ontario Senior Women's Amateur in 1969.

 Awards and achievements

 In 1933, Mackenzie was named the outstanding female athlete of the year by The Canadian Press.
 Mackenzie was inducted in the Canada Sports Hall of Fame in 1955 and both the Canadian Golf Hall of Fame and the Canadian Olympic Hall of Fame in 1971.
 After her death, Mackenzie was posthumously inducted into the Ontario Golf Hall of Fame in 2000 and the Ontario Sports Hall of Fame in 2003.

-A park in Richmond Hill, Ontario is named after her.
+A park in Richmond Hill, Ontario, is named after her.